sylwiavargas/schedules/mod1-lectures/02-Classes-Instances-Attributes/Readme.md

         puts sora.name
     ```

+    **TASK**: Add two other attributes: `number_of_legs` that's defined when the dog is initialized with the value of 4 and `attitude` which if given no arguments will default to "jolly"

 ## Define attribute readers and writers
 * How do we access these values?
     * Getter method allows us to only read the value